MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 `TmdlFormatException` is returned during TMDL folder deserialization.
 In addition to exception details, the following is included:

-- Path
+- `Path`
-        - Path to the TMDL file with errors
+        - to the TMDL file with errors.
-- LineNumber
+- `LineNumber`
-        - Line number with errors
+        - with errors.
-- LineText
+- `LineText`
-        - Line text with errors
+        - with errors.

-Code example handling `TmdlFormatException`.
+Code example handling `TmdlFormatException`:

 ```csharp
 try